 Still, changes do not apply to service providers of crypto wallets and other intermediaries who receive funds from third parties to obtain cryptocurrency for them.

-The specialists of Company in Estonia OÜ will be happy to assist in obtaining a license in the field of cryptocurrency in Estonia.
+The specialists of Company in Estonia OÜ will be happy to assist in obtaining a license in the field of cryptocurrency in Estonia as well as provide accounting services.